Yes, you can go inside the White House! Photo courtesy of washington.org

 Must-Visit Neighborhoods in and Near DC

-Like Georgetown, this charming town (George Washington's hometown) is steeped in history.
+This charming town (George Washington's hometown) is steeped in history.
 View centuries-old architecture as you stroll along King Street, a mile-long street with more than 200 shops and restaurants.
 Explore the Alexandria waterfront, home of the Torpedo Factory Art Center.
 You can also ride the Old Town Trolley, take a walking or boat tour, or visit Gadsby's Tavern Museum or Carlyle House.

 Georgetown, as viewed from the Theodore Roosevelt Island, Photo by Kristopher Anderson (CC BY-NC-ND 2.0)